Autonomous cars can only understand the real world through a map

 Unlike infotainment maps, HD maps provide more information at a higher fidelity for attributes such as roadside barriers or off-ramps.
 While autonomous cars are indeed well equipped with sensing data, they are recognizing the road for the first time.
 The HD map is able to provide context.
 Sensors have no “memory” for roads: Is a lane divider knocked down?
 Has a tree fallen into the street?

 The real world is developing and changing all the time.
 The fact that HERE currently makes around 2.7 million changes to its global map database every day illustrates just how rapid and numerous the changes are.
-And while it makes life easier to have an up to date map for simple navigation, it is downright essential for safe autonomous driving.
+And while it makes life easier to have an up-to-date map for simple navigation, it is downright essential for safe autonomous driving.

-A vehicle not only needs to be able to localise itself but to be aware of and respond to events occurring on the road.
+A vehicle not only needs to be able to localize itself but to be aware of and respond to events occurring on the road.
 With this in mind, a map needs to be updated second by second in order to serve this purpose.
-Hence a constant validation and update mechanism needs to be in place, with vehicles having the ability to share and validate information about the road network with HERE Cloud, where data gets constantly aggregated and fed back as coherent updates to the underlying map, the canvas, which car can understand.
+Hence a constant validation and update mechanism needs to be in place, with vehicles having the ability to share and validate information about the road network with HERE Cloud, where data gets constantly aggregated and fed back as coherent updates to the underlying map, the canvas, which the car can understand.

 This is where the cloud comes into play and by dividing the world into small spatial partitions it means that a particular car is able to receive relevant data with near real-time speed without overloading the system.
 After all, there is no need for a car to receive an HD map of a whole country or continent, rather it needs up-to-date information of its immediate environment.